Field class walking through Kansas Praire at the KU Field Station

 Undergraduate Degrees

-There are many paths to becoming a Jayhawk in Biology.
-Discover which is right for you and explore our majors.
+There are many paths to becoming a Biology Jayhawk.
+Discover which is right for you, and explore our majors and minor.

 Students gather around the Campanile"